-The high frequency modulation of the laser diode current is done with a "synthetizer" (sine wave function generator delivering a sinusoidal signal of variable frequency within the 1 Hz - 2 GHz range and RF power between -127 dBm and + 13 dBm (or 2.10-13 mW and 20 mW).
-The modulation is applied
+The high frequency modulation of the laser diode current is done with a "synthetizer" (sine wave function generator delivering a sinusoidal signal of variable frequency within the 1 Hz - 2 GHz range and RF power between -127 dBm and + 13 dBm (or 2.10^{-13} mW and 20 mW).
+The modulation is applied through a bias Tee, which superimposes the modulating signal over the static bias current.
+The circuit layout is represented in Fig. 4.
+The modulation will only be applied in the last part of this labwork.

-2. Optical setup
+3. Optical setup